myklst/tflint-ruleset-myklst/docs/rules/terraform_meta_arguments.md

      1. `provider` _(end with newline)_
      2. _(extra newline)_
   4. other attributes/blocks
+- `lifecycle{}` meta-argument
+  - block must have extra newline in one line above.
-- `lifecycle{}` block must be placed as last block at the end of the resource without extra new lines.
+  - block must be placed as last block at the end of the resource without extra new lines.

 ## Valid example